tipresias/tipresias/README.md

 #### Run end-to-end browser tests

 - **Recommended:** `./scripts/browser_test.sh`
-  - Slower, but seeds test DB with random data, and is how tests are run in CI)
+  - Slower, but seeds test DB with random data, and is how tests are run in CI
 - `docker-compose run --rm browser_test npx cypress run`
   - Faster, but risks passing due to specific characteristics of local data, then failing in CI.

 ### Deploy

-- Deploy app to DigitalOcean:

-  - Merge a pull request into `master`
-  - Manually trigger a deploy:
-    - In the Travis dashboard, navigate to the tipresias repository.
+The app is deployed to Google Cloud with every merge/push to `master`.
+You can manually deploy in two ways:

-    - Under 'More Options', trigger a build on `master`.
+- **Recommended:** Manually trigger a build in Travis CI via the "More options" menu.
-    - This will build the image, run tests, and deploy to DigitalOcean.
+- Run `./scripts/deploy.sh`, but be careful with which env vars you have in your shell.

 ## Pro-Tips